ofajardo/pyreadr/README.md

 for rdata files are not supported.

 * RData and Rds files produced by R are (by default) compressed.
-Files produced by pyreadr are not compressed and therefore pretty bulky in comparison.
-Pyreadr writing is a relative slow operation compared to doint it in R.
+Files produced by pyreadr are not compressed by default and therefore pretty bulky in comparison.
+You can pass the option compress="gzip" to write_rds or write_rda in order to activate gzip compression.

+* Pyreadr writing is a relative slow operation compared to doint it in R.

 * Cannot read RData or rds files in encodings other than utf-8.